AramKoorn/TenBagger/README.md

 # TenBagger
 A Command Line Interface (CLI) to follow your portfolio.
 Currently supports stock data and crypto data.
+This library uses the Yahoo finance API so you need to use the same ticker symbols as on Yahoo Finance.

 ## Installation
 python3 setup.py install